 What is sugar?

 The "sugar" we most often refer to is the one in our sugar bowl, sucrose from sugarcane or sugarbeet.
 However, in this blog, the word "sugar" means a simple carbohydrate from any source and is used to indicate caloric sweeteners.
-In fact, it encompasses a wide array of caloric sweeteners from many different sources, not only from cane or beet.
-Honey is a sugar.
-Maple syrup is a sugar.
+It encompasses a wide array of caloric sweeteners from many different sources, not only from cane or beet.
+Honey is sugar.
+Maple syrup is sugar.
 So is agave nectar, coconut sugar, and date syrup.
 Browse all sugars or the favorite sweetener among all, the refined sugar.

-Reduce your dietary sugars, without having to eliminate them altogether, by checking out the blends with less sugar page.
+Reduce your dietary sugars, without having to eliminate them, by checking out the Sugar Blends Page.